apple/coremltools/mlmodel/_sources/Format/DataStructures.rst.txt

 PrecisionRecallCurve
 ________________________________________________________________________________

-The syntax comprises two tables: one to look up the confidence value threshold for a given precision, and the other for a given recall.
+The syntax comprises two tables: one to look up the precision value threshold for a given precision, and the other for a given recall.

 .. list-table:: Example